sidgurun/Lya_zelda/docs/Tutorial_Train.rst

           >>> np.save( 'data_for_training.npy' , dic )

 Done, now you have a set of data that can be used as training set.
-Of cource we have done it with only 1000 galaxies.
+Of course we have done it with only 1000 galaxies.
 In general you want to use about 100 000 or more.
-You can divide the data in small data sets for parallelitation and then combine them, for example.
+You can divide the data in small data sets for parallelization and then combine them, for example.

 Get your DNN ready!
 *******************